DanyLinuxoid/SimpleRAT/README.md

 Configured for self-startup (key in registry) Developed for Windows, Fully compatible with Netcat (tested with windows version).
-NO additional server setups for file downloads or uploads NO additional dll's or configuration files
+NO additional server setups for file downloads or uploads NO additional dll's or configuration files that should be uploaded
-Only one .exe and netcat on your side.

 # What RAT can
 1. Auto-open port on victim PC